jeru7/docpage-fcc/README.md

 # DocPage-freeCodeCamp (ongoing)
 ## [Visit site](https://jeru7.github.io/docpage/)
-This is an assignment on freeCodeCamp
+This is an assignment on freeCodeCamp<br>
+I'll replace it with my own design soon.